JoshuaMoorecc/configure-ad-/README.md

 After the additional names are created, we can login as a user and verify that the client computer provides access to non-administrative users.
 Once this has been verified, Congratulations !!
-You have successfully set up and administer Active Directory and Set up ou, groups and users.
+You have successfully set up and administered Active Directory and set up ou, groups and users.